Welcome to INFO 4940/5940: Applied Machine Learning

 Armando

 A professional headshot for Armando with a neutral background.
 Armando is in his early 20s.
-Created by DALL·E.
+Created using Microsoft Copilot.

 • Fourth-year undergraduate student in information science, concentrating in data science